jordan-yee/kakoune-git-mode/README.md

 This plugin was written with [these principles](https://github.com/jordan-yee/principles/blob/master/kakoune-plugins.md) in mind.

 # TODO
-- [ ] When navigating between hunks, move then to the center of the screen instead of top.
 - [ ] Add aliases for git commands.
-- [ ] Add options to enable/disable aliases and mappings.
+- [ ] Add options to enable/disable aliases and/or mappings.
+- [ ] Add option to trigger update-diff via save hook or manually (for performance).